 Stolen Cincinnati school bus chased into Indiana cornfield, suspect in custody

 SHELBYVILLE, Ind.
-(WXIX) - A stolen school bus chase has ended with a suspect in custody and the vehicle sitting in an Indiana cornfield, Indiana State Police Sgt.
-Stephen Wheeles said.
+(WXIX) - A wild police chase involving a stolen school bus out of Cincinnati ended with a suspect in custody and the vehicle sitting in an Indiana cornfield.

-It was then that the suspect drove off the road and into several fields and yards, the sergeant explained.

-The bus ran into cornfields in the western portion of Decatur County and made it to Shelbyville, which is about a half hour away from Indianapolis, state police said.
+In all, the chase lasted 50 minutes before ending at 11:15 a.m. in the cornfield off State Route 9 and Highway 350 in Shelbyville, which is about a half hour outside of Indianapolis.

-Eventually, the bus lost a couple of tires which aided troopers’ efforts to end the chase.
+The bus finally lost a couple of tires and that made all the difference.

 “Between boxing it in and the bus not being mobile due to losing a couple of tires, that’s what ultimately led to the bus coming to a stop,” Sgt.
 Wheeles said.

-The sergeant said the chase ended at 11:15 a.m. in a cornfield off State Route 9 and Highway 350 with Murdock in custody.

-Mike and Sandy Posz live down the street from where the chase ended Tuesday.
-They said the amount of law enforcement pursuing the stolen bus was unlike anything they had ever seen before.
+Neighbors who live in this normally tranquil farming community said the heavy police presence pursuing the stolen bus was unlike anything they had ever seen.

-“We been out here for over 20 years and we haven’t had 17 cop cars on this side of town for over 17 years,” Mike and Sandy stated.
+“We’ve been out here for over 20 years and we haven’t had 17 cop cars on this side of town for over 17 years,” Mike Posz said.

-No one was injured, but Sgt.
-Wheeles says, “Multiple police vehicles and property were damaged during the pursuit.”
+No one was injured but “multiple police vehicles and property were damaged during the pursuit,” according to Sgt.
+Wheeles.

-Besides state police, the Decatur County Sheriff’s Office and police from Batesville and Greenburg were all actively pursuing the vehicle, an ISP dispatcher says.

-Murdock was arrested on numerous charges in connection with the chase and stolen bus, Sgt.
-Wheeles said.

 See a spelling or grammar error in our story?
 Please click here to report it and include the headline of the story in your email.